 When bad things happen to good people, God can preserve the good in them while He walks them through the bad circumstances.
 The key is to listen to Him (in prayers, sermons, other godly counsel) and trust Him while He is walking you through.
 Don’t let anger and worry overwhelm you and cause you to ignore Him.

 Bear in mind that what you lost is the opportunity to be rewarded with money for your service.
 You still have your self-worth, and your competence; and you can still serve while you wait for a paying assignment.
 Hang on to your sense of purpose and focus on God as the ultimate authority on the best next step for your life.

-According to the US Bureau of Labor Statistics, the unemployment rate in May 2015 was 5.5%, down from 6.3% in May 2014.
 God accommodates questions from each one of the unemployed, and each one who listens will receive His personal response which includes expressions of His love.
 The following conversation is an example.
 Find promises of care and deliverance for those seeking employment.

-You may say to yourself, “My power and the strength of my hands have produced . . . wealth for me.”
-But remember the LORD your God, for it is he who gives you the ability to produce wealth.
+Remember . . . it is he [God] who gives you the ability to produce wealth.
 Therefore I tell you, do not worry about your life, what you will eat or drink; or about your body, what you will wear . . .
 But seek first his kingdom and his righteousness, and all these things will be given to you as well.
-Deuteronomy 8: 17; Matthew 6: 25, 33
+(Deuteronomy 8: 17; Matthew 6: 25, 33)

 I know the plans I have for you.
 Trust in the LORD with all your heart; and lean not on your own understanding.
 I will instruct you and teach you in the way you should go; I will counsel you with my loving eye on you.
 Jeremiah 29: 11; Proverbs 3: 5; Psalm 32:8